-In dogs, the signs of heartworm disease are primarily the signs of heart failure due to the mechanical blockage of blood flow through the heart and lungs caused by the worms.
-But in cats, the signs are primarily due to the inflammation the parasites cause.
-Your cat’s immune system reacts much more violently than dogs do to any heartworms it encounters.
-These worms generally locate themselves in the pulmonary artery or its branches going from your cat’s heart to its lungs.
-So the signs you will see at first are are usually related to lung inflammation.
+In dogs, the signs of advanced heartworm disease are primarily the signs of heart failure due to the mechanical blockage of blood flow through the dog’s heart and lungs.
+But in cats, the signs are primarily due to the inflammation these parasites cause.
+Your cat’s immune system reacts violently to any heartworms it discovers.
+Heartworms that survive to maturity in cats generally locate themselves in your cat’s pulmonary artery or one of its branches leading to your cat’s lungs.
+So, the signs you would notice first are usually related to lung inflammation.
 Those signs include coughing, vomiting, and difficulty breathing.
-These signs are technically called H.A.R.D. (heartworm-associated respiratory disease) – signs one might easily mistake for asthma or hairballs.
-These signs are apt to occur about three months after your cat was bitten by an infected mosquito which is the time it takes for immature heartworms to arrive at the cat’s heart and lungs.
-These breathing difficulties then often reoccur several months later when the heartworms die prematurely and begin to break apart. (read here)
+These signs are technically called H.A.R.D. (heartworm-associated respiratory disease).
+They are signs one might easily mistake for feline asthma or hairballs.
+Those signs are apt to occur about three months after your cat was bitten by an infected mosquito.
+That is about the time it takes for immature heartworms to arrive at a cat’s heart and lungs.
+Those respiratory difficulties might fade, but then reoccur several months later when the heartworms die prematurely and begin to break apart. (read here)

-Your Veterinarian’s Physical Exam
+Your Veterinarian’s Physical Exam?

-Microscopic Blood Examinations For Heartworm Larva
+A Microscopic Blood Examinations For Heartworm Larva?

 What Damage Do Heartworms Cause To My Cat’s Lungs And Heart?

-What Treatment Might Cure My Cat?
+What Treatment Might Cure My Cat Of Heartworm Disease?